 Getting a business loan with bad credit can be a difficult task for business owners wondering how to get a business loan with bad credit and no collateral.
 Business owners can improve their chances of approval by selecting a lender and type of financing that fits their current personal credit score.

-Fundbox offers a line of credit up to $100,000 based on outstanding invoices with no minimum personal credit score requirement.
-This makes it a great option for business owners wondering how to get a business loan with bad credit.
+Fundbox offers a line of credit up to $100,000 based on outstanding invoices with a 500 minimum personal credit score requirement.
+This makes it an option for business owners wondering how to get a business loan with bad credit.
 The line of credit has repayment terms up to 24 weeks, and applicants can receive an approval decision in three minutes.